cabal-club/cable/readme.md

 2. Certain posts have implicit authorization (e.g. a `post/info` post can only alter its author's display name, and NOT be used to change another user's name), which is carried out by clients following the specification re: post ingestion logic.

+#### 7.2.2.3 Privilege Escalation
+Cabal has no privilege levels beyond that of a) member and b) non-member.
+Non-members have zero privileges (not even able to participate at the wire protocol level), and all members hold the same privileges.

+### 7.3 Forthcoming Work
+Forthcoming are designs for a *subjective moderation system* on top of Cable, which a version of is currently deployed in Cabal and has been in regular use for multiple years.
+This will ad additional privilege levels.
+Between this and the forthcoming handshake protocol design, it is expected that many of the above susceptibilities will be addressed or mitigated.

 ---